YoBii/HullBreakerCompany/README.md

 ## Major changes

 ### Ambiguous event messages
-All event long and short messages in game chat are more ambigous i.e. less obvious.
+All event long and short messages in game chat are more ambiguous i.e. less obvious.
 Basically I tried to fit the whole "Notes about this moon"-thing without giving away the exact event.
 For example all events that increase monster spawn rates can print the same message in game chat: telling you something about a dominant species.
 So even if you know all the events by heart you don't necessarily know whether it's spiders, lizards, slimes or bees you have to expect.